oktadev/okta-blog/_source/_posts/2017-08-21-what-is-developer-relations-at-okta.md

 author: matt-raible
 by: advocate
 description: "In this post, we introduce you to the Developer Relations team at Okta and give you a behind the scenes glimpse into how a large, successful company builds an authentic, high-value developer relations program from scratch."
-tags: [devrel, developer relations, okta, developers, stormpath]
+tags: [devrel, developer-relations, okta, developers, stormpath]
 type: awareness
 ---